mikaelsand/LogicAppsSearchTrigger/Documentation.md

 ## Understanding the settings

 In order to make the script work you should create a copy of the `AzureSettings.json` file and name it `myAzureSettings.json`.
 This makes sure your settings are not commited to the GIT repo as this file is the .gitignore file.
+The name is also hardcoded into the PS script.

 There are several parts of the file.

 ### Logic App Info

-This part is separate from the login process and is used in the API-calls to get data from the right Logic App.
+This part is used in the API-calls to get data from the right Logic App.

 - `subscriptionId`: The ID of the subscription the Logic App is located in.
 - `resourceGroup`: The name of the resource group the Logic App is located in.
-- `workFlowName`: The name of the Logic App you want to search in.
+- `workFlowName`: The name of the Logic App you want to search triggers for.
 - `triggerName`: The name of the trigger.
 Use `request` (or sometimes `manual`) for a HTTP-based trigger.
 For others, look in the trigger history for the trigger name.
-It is in the `Callback URL [POST]` field.
+It is in the `Workflow URL` field.
 - `bodyFieldToSearch`: The name of the JSON property you want to search in, in the trigger body.
 More info below.
 - `maxNumberItemPerCall`: The number of items (runs) you want to get per call.
 The API will send back a maximum of 250 items.
 This number is somtimes called page size.
 A large number speeds up the process, but might have a negative impact on memory and CPU.
 My suggestion is that you use a large number.
 - `searchFromDateTime`: To limit the number of runs you search thru you must set a time frame.
 This value is the 'from'.
 Runs must have executed after this value.
-The script is configured to follow the ISO standard of `yyyy-MM-ddTHH:mm:ssZ` and the time sent to the API must be in UTC-0 timezone.
+The script is configured to follow the ISO standard of `yyyy-MM-ddTHH:mm:ssZ` and the time sent to the API must be in UTC timezone.
 - `searchToDateTime`: The same restrictions apply as for `searchFromDateTime`.
 This must be larger than the FromDate.
 - `searchlist`: This is a json string array of the values you want to look for.
 I think it works for integers as well.